 Different Types of Marketing Campaigns

 Campaigns come in all shapes and sizes, and there are many different types of campaigns.
-They usually fall into three different categories - channel-specific, tactic-led and by objective.
+They usually fall into three different categories:

 Channel-Specific Marketing Campaigns